Everest Base Camp Helicopter Tour

 How long is the flight to Everest Base Camp in Helicopter?

 The helicopter flight to Everest Base Camp from Kathmandu takes about 4-5 hours.
-When you board the helicopter, you will land in Lukla for fuel or directly at Hotel Everest View for complimentary breakfast.
+When you board the helicopter, you will land in Lukla for fuel or directly at Hotel Everest View for a complimentary breakfast.
 Then, you will visit Everest Base Camp and even reach Kala Patthar to take some fantastic photos.

 What does the Everest Base Camp helicopter tour include?